hbrobotics/hbrc_ros_robot_platform/README.md

 * `SE:` A message to people interested in the HR2 Software Engineering (i.e. programs, firmware, etc.)
 * `ED:` A message to people interested in the HR2 course materials.
-* `DL:` A message concerning downloading and installation.
+* `DEV:` A message concerning downloading, installation, and development.
 * `MSC:` A miscellaneous message that does not really fit any of the above protocols.